IrohXu/Awesome-Multimodal-LLM-Autonomous-Driving/README.md

 [Drive Like a Human: Rethinking Autonomous Driving with Large Language Models](https://arxiv.org/abs/2307.07162)

-[A Game of Bundle Adjustment - Learning Efficient Convergence](https://arxiv.org/abs/2308.13270) Accepted as tech report for ICCV 2023 Paper
+[A Game of Bundle Adjustment - Learning Efficient Convergence](https://arxiv.org/abs/2308.13270) Accepted as a tech report for ICCV 2023 Paper

 VLAAD: Vision and Language Assistant for Autonomous Driving